ray-x/nvim/README.md

 # vim as a programming IDE

-The init.lua is highly optimized for loading performance.
+This init.lua is highly optimized for loading performance.
 Packer lazy loading + After rendering async plugin loading.
-Maybe the only one that can render multiple files with treesitter in less than 100ms with ~80 plugins installed
+Maybe the only one that can render multiple files with treesitter in less than 80ms with ~80 plugins installed In the test, I loaded util.lua(1686 loc) and lsp.lua(1538 loc) from neovim source code in 80.6ms

-## Please check branches of this repo

-- plug branch (plug, coc)
-- lspsaga branch (lspsaga, packer, lspconfig)
-- nvim-comple branch (dein, nvim-complete)
-- master latest

-I used to use slickedit, qt-creator, idea (webstorm, goland), vscode, but I am back to vi now.
-Thanks for `Dein.vim` I do not need to configure my setup everytime.......
-I am still using sublime edit(as a notepad)

-vimr is one of the best nvim-gui.
-But it does not in active development(It is hard for a one developer project), some of the crash durning coding is annoying.
-I only use nvim(nightly) + kitty now.

 The `Plug` config is located in branch [Plug branch](https://github.com/ray-x/dotfiles/tree/zprezto-plug)